ncatlab/nlab-content/pages/8/7/5/8/8578/content.md

    or more generally,
    $$ \int_E \omega = \sum_U \int_U \chi_E(x^1,\ldots,x^n) w_U(x^1,\ldots,x^n) \omega_U(x^1,\ldots,x^n)\, \mathrm{d}x^1 \cdots \mathrm{d}x^n $$
    for $E$ a measurable subset of $X$ and $\chi_E$ the [[characteristic function]] of $E$.
+   This makes $\omega$ into a [[measure]] $\omega : E \mapsto \int_E \omega$ on $X$.

 _A priori_, this definition depends not only on the particular coordinate patches chosen but also on the partition of unity chosen to go with them.
-Furthermore, the defintion could be done just as easily (perhaps even more easily) for something other than an $n$-pseudoform.
+Furthermore, the definition could be done just as easily (perhaps even more easily) for something other than an $n$-pseudoform.
 But the (perhaps surprising) fact that justifies it all is this:

 +-- {: .num_theorem #IntegrationTheorem}
 ###### Theorem